 Greetings friends.
 Welcome to this website.
 I was fortunate to teach photography (commercial and fine art) on the college level for 35 years (1980-2015).
-Beginning at age 23, I taught for Western Wyoming College, Colorado Mountain College, Utah State University, and finally Brigham Young University.
+Beginning at age 23, I taught for Western Wyoming College, then later at Colorado Mountain College, Utah State University, and finally Brigham Young University.
 I retired from BYU in 2015 after 20 years teaching in the Design Department.
 During my time at BYU, I wrote many magazine articles, published my first books, and exhibited fine art photography nationwide.
 My last solo exhibit was at the Springville (Utah) Art Museum.
 Besides interfacing with many wonderful people in those teaching years, I also had the opportunity to travel the world (45 different countries in 5 years).
 My focus then was learning how to "read" sacred architecture.
 It was during that time that I immersed myself in things of God, especially scripture, where the meaning behind the sacred architecture unfolded.
 This path led to my early retirement.
 Since then I have focused on knowing God - our Creator, Redeemer, Judge and King - Jesus of Nazareth.
 I now want to help others awaken to Him, Father, and Mother and their great love for us.
 I share the things I've learned and experienced drawing closer to God on this website.
 Hopefully there is something here of worth for you.

 My latest book, The Secret Chamber was published to help more Latter-day Saints awaken to the importance of developing a personal relationship with our LORD.
 It first addresses the lie that the Prophet Joseph Smith was a polygamist.
 I use God's word in scripture to do this first, along, with the testimonies of the Smith family, and an unedited version of LDS church history.
 Truth is all-important to me.
 Jesus said, "I am the way, the truth, and the life" (John 14:6).
 As we seek Him, and truth from Him, we are set free.
 He defined truth as things as they really are; past, present, and future (see D&C 93:24-25; Jacob 4:12-18).
 If we don't love truth and seek it out diligently from God as our source, we are given and accept lies instead, as we often want them to be true (see 2 Thess.
 2:1-12).
 Our LORD's five-word invitation to receive salvation and sanctification at His hands - is given in the simple statement, "Repent and come unto me" (see D&C 10:67-68; 1 Ne.
 10:18-19; 2 Ne.
 9:23-24; 28:31-32; Jacob 1:7; Alma 5:33-34; Ether 4:7-19; Mor.
 7:34; D&C 93:1; 3 Ne.
 9:14, 22, 51; 11:14; 12:19-20, 23-24; 27:5-21; 30:1-2).
 Light and salvation are available from God!